bitsondatadev/trino-getting-started/hive/trino-b2/README.md

-# Hive connector over Backblaze B2 Cloud Storage
+# Hive Connector over Backblaze B2 Cloud Storage

 This tutorial is closely based on the [trino-b2](../trino-b2) tutorial by [bitsondatadev](/bitsondatadev).
 In this version of the tutorial, you will configure Trino to use [Backblaze B2 Cloud Storage](https://www.backblaze.com/b2/cloud-storage.html) for file storage.